One-Language/One/README.md

 _ET_ is an open source self-host,bootstrapping **system programming language** that easy to build , reliable, and efficient, performance software.

+The compiler will be open source for next few months.

 # Objectives and Features: